cheeyeo/cheeyeo.github.io/_posts/2025-08-04-triton-server-sagemaker-ai-inference.md

 header: Deploy Triton Server for inference using SageMaker AI Inference
 date: 2025-08-04 00:00:00
 summary: How to deploy a Triton Server for inference on SageMaker AI Inference
-categories: python aws lambda sagemaker triton
+categories: python aws sagemaker triton
 author: Chee Yeo
 ---